simbo1905/simple-record-store/readme.md

 1. Supports a file of byte length Long.MAX_VALUE and a maximum of Integer.MAX_VALUE entries.
 1. Records must have a unique key.
 The maximum size of keys is fixed for the life of the store.
-1. Uses an in-memory HashMap of the position of records and their length to speed up queries.
+1. Uses an in-memory HashMap to cache record headers.
+A record header is the key and compact metadata such as the the offset and length of record and an optional CRC32 checksum.
+This makes locating a record in the file an `O(1)` lookup.
 1. The records are held in a single `RandomAccessFile` comprising of:
    1. A four byte header which is the number of records.
    2. An index region which is all the headers with possibly some free space at the end.
+The index region can be preallocated when the store is first created.
+Once the index is filled up fresh inserts will expand this region by moving the records beyond it.
    3. The data region.
 Past deletes or updates may have created free space between records.
+Record inserts or moves will attempt to fill free space.
+If none is available the length of the file will be expand.
 1. An insert:
-   1. May cause the index region to expand.
-This is done by moving the first records to the end of the file.
+   1. May cause the index region to expand to fix the new header.
+This is done by moving the records to the end of the file.
    1. May insert the record into any free space between existing records that is large enough.
    1. Else inserts the record at the end of the file expanding as necessary.
 1. An update:
    1. May write in situ if the new record has the same length
    1. May write in situ if the new record is smaller and CRC32 checks are not disabled.
 Free space is created.
-   1. Will move the record if it is now bigger.
-Moves cause new free space.
+   1. Will move the record if it has been expanded.
+The move creates free space at the old position.
-   1. May move to a big enough free space or will expand the file and write to the end.
+   1. May move to a big enough free space or will expand the file as necessary.
    1. Any free space created by a move follows the same rules as for deletion below.
 1. A delete:
    1. May shrink the file if it is the last record.
    1. Else move the second record backwards if it is the first record (issue [#12](https://github.com/simbo1905/simple-record-store/issues/12)).
-   1. Else will create some free space in the middle of the file which is a write to the header of the previous record.
+   1. Else will create some free space in the middle of the file which is up update to the header of the previous record.
-   1. Will overwrite the deleted header by moving the last header over it then decrementing the headers count.
+   1. Will overwrite the deleted header by moving the last header over it then decrementing the headers count creating free space at the end of the index space.
-1. Record data sections are written with a  CRC32 checksum which is checked upon load.
+1. Record headers contain a CRC32 checksum which is checked when the data is loaded load.
 If you write zip data that has a built in CRC32 you can disable this in the constructor.
-Note that disabling CRC32 checks will prevent updates in situ.
+Note that disabling CRC32 checks will prevent updates in situ when records shrink they will follow the insert logic instead.
 1. The order of writes to the records is designed so that if there is a crash there isn't any corruption.
-This is confirmed by unit tests that test a crash at every file operation.
+This is confirmed by the unit tests that for every functional test records every file operations.
+The test then performs a brute force replay crashing at every file operation and verifying the integrity of the data on disk after each crash.

 If any IOException is thrown that does not mean that the write is known to have failed.
-It means that the write may have failed and it is not known if state of the in memory map is consistent with that is on disk.
+It means that the write may have failed and it is not known if the state of the in memory map is consistent with that is on disk.
 The fix to this is to close the store and open a fresh one to reload all the headers from disk.
 Given that the disk may be unavailable or full the and reloading all the headers is expensive this code throws an error and expects the application to log what is going on and decide how many times to attempt to reopen the store.